vazmigue/networking-iberia/5-vpc-endpoint-services/30-application-lb-testing.md

 1. From the menu on the left, scroll down and select **Session Manager**.
 Session Manager allows us to use IAM role and policies to determine who has console access without having to manage ssh keys for our instances.

 1. In the main pane, click the **Start session** button.
-Pick The NP2 Instance to shell into.
+Pick The NP2 Instance to shell into (do not pick the NP2 WebServer instance, just pick the regular NP2 instance you used before).
 You will now enter a bash shell prompt for that instance.

 1. Try to curl web.np2.aws._your_domain_name_.
 You should get a response from one of the two instances in the Load Balancer Autoscaling Group which is in the Target Group: